EmmettOsborne/top-coder-challenge/README.md

+# Emmett Osborne - Submission 1

+- eval.sh score: 10239

+- Approach: Symbolic Regression

+## About Me:

+I'm a CS New Grad from Montana State University (Bozeman).
+Stumbled on this challenge and had a few hours to kill, so I gave it a shot!
+While this isn't exactly my area of expertise (robotics, RL), I knew enough about Symbolic Regression that I figured I could get a half-decent answer.
+Symbolic Regression is a tool I've always wanted a reason to play with, and you gave me the chance!

+The score I achieved on the eval suggests I'm not terribly far off considering my limited time and experience, but I can definitely tell I am definitely overfitting the data.
+If I was more familiar with the tools and/or I had more time, I am confident I could find the answer.

+Some things to note:

+- I used Grok to handle some of the menial coding, the link to that chat history is here: [Grok History Link](https://grok.com/share/bGVnYWN5_70de948f-f0e5-4b19-b6c2-5b58f4bac11a)
+- I also had to modify `eval.sh` to remove the carriage return from the extracted test data - line 56 if for whatever reason you need to know that.

+Fresh out of college, I am currently in the middle of job hunting.
+If you have any advice or if you are able to put me in contact with any recruiters/companies that you believe I would be a good fit at, please reach out!

+Thank you for your time, and thank you for the fun puzzle!
+Emmett Osborne

 # Top Coder Challenge: Black Box Legacy Reimbursement System

 **Reverse-engineer a 60-year-old travel reimbursement system using only historical data and employee interviews.**